Pitch a TV Show Podcast

-I think it's perfect for that elusive young adult audience, that kind of things that my 16-year-old daughter would watch.
+I think it's perfect for that elusive young adult audience, the kind of thing that my 16-year-old daughter would watch.
 There's a certain amount of, I think you'd mention it to Raymond, of Harry Potter.
 So there's a certain amount of familiarity, whether that's good or bad, I don't know.
 But I like the world he's created.

 I like the voodoo in there.
 I like that she's adopted.
 I like the family arguments within it.
 Also, you know, for me what the pitch is lacking, and it's maybe something go back to Raymond with.
 What's the series arc?
 Where does it go?
 What are the dilemmas?
 Where's the Jeopardy?
 That's a word I hate.
 But where, you know, where does this series take us?